 Norwegian men can get so tall.
-The guy in this incident also towered over me, as well as being in a position of authority.
+The guy in this incident towered over me (my 161 cm self reached only to his collar bone), as well as being in a position of authority.

 At a company picnic, with free booze, taking place after work at a rented boathouse in a secluded inlet, Tall Guy tried to get me alone.
 After a weird conversation where he asked me if I was lesbian (huh?), he convinced me to dance with him on the pier.
 I wasn’t too bothered by him at this point, since we had cubicles across from each other, and got along at work.
 We were alone, then, far enough away from the lights from the boathouse to not be easily seen.